chaytanc/metaU/Flixster/Flixster/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 - Tab bar item images would not set.
+This was because I was setting the 'Selected Image' instead of the 'Image' category which I did not notice.
-- Thought the tab bar was not showing up when it was, it was just transparent.
+- Thought the tab bar was not showing up when it was, but it was transparent.
 - Getting text to size such that it all shows up and resizes so it can all be read, both titles and synopses.
 - Getting collection view to show multiple rows.
 - Imageview would not set autolayout constraints.
 Ended up just being buggy and I needed to delete and re-add it.

 ## Credits